- 5 species in tropics worldwide

 Rock Me on the Water (1972)

-all the songwriter-singers on earth, I think Jackson Browne is probably
+all the songwriter-singers, I think Jackson Browne is my favorite.
+I've

 are, indeed, a small family of large piratic birds of tropical oceans.